TokamakUI/Tokamak/README.md

 [![Coverage](https://img.shields.io/codecov/c/github/MaxDesiatov/Tokamak/master.svg?style=flat)](https://codecov.io/gh/maxdesiatov/Tokamak)

-Tokamak provides a declarative, testable and scalable API for building UI components backed by fully native views.
-You can use it for your new iOS apps or add to existing apps with little effort and without rewriting the rest of the code or changing the app's overall architecture.
+Tokamak provides a declarative, testable and scalable API for building UI components for browser apps.

 ### Important: SwiftUI compatibility

 Current Tokamak API was designed and built at the end of 2018, months before SwiftUI was announced.
-We do think that SwiftUI is the future of development not only for Apple's platforms, but potentially other platforms too (Android, WebAssembly, Windows, or your platform of choice).
 Thus, the short-term goal of Tokamak is to make the API more compatible with SwiftUI.
 All contributions that help us in achieving this goal are much appreciated.
 You can consider the current Tokamak API as deprecated, but still usable for research and experimentation purposes.